NickG-Math/Mackey/Doc.md

 * We then take the product of their restrictions as an element of the box product of chain complexes at bottom level.

 * The product of restrictions is a restriction and as we are working with free Mackey functors, restriction is an injection.
-By inverting it we can get the product of generators at a higher level as element an of the box product.
+By inverting it we can get the product of generators at a higher level as an element of the box product.

-* We finally take homology and write that product in terms of the generators.
+* We finally take homology of the resulting chains and write that product in terms of the generators of the homology.

-Once we know how to multiply any two additive generators, we have in effect determined the multiplicative structure (see below for a catch).
+Once we know how to multiply any two additive generators, we have in effect determined the multiplicative structure (see \ref caveat for a catch).

 \subsection factor Factorization

 Even if we can multiply any two generators, that doesn't mean we can automatically write any element as a product of our preferred generators.
-If we know the expression then we can easily check it, however factorizing is a lot more complicated:
+Verifying that for example the generator of \f$H_{-2}S^{-2\sigma}\f$ is \f$2/u_{2\sigma}\f$, is simple enough; coming up with the expression of the generator is a lot more complicated.
+This is done automatically by the factorization process:

-* First we form a multiplication table, where all generators (in a range of course) are multiplied with the "basic irreducibles".
-These can be the Euler and orientation classes.
+* First we form a multiplication table, where all generators (in a range) are multiplied with the "basic irreducibles".
+These basic irreducibles can be the Euler and orientation classes.

-* Once we have that we can draw a directed colored graph by connecting \f$a\f$ with \f$ab\f$ for \f$b\f$ a basic irreducible; we color this edge red.
-If multiplication by b is an isomorphism i.e. \f$a=(ab)/b\f$ then we also connect \f$ab\f$ with \f$a\f$; we color this edge blue.
+* Once we have the table we can draw a directed colored graph by drawing the edges \f$a\to ab\f$ for \f$b\f$ a basic irreducible; we color these edges red.
+If multiplication by \f$b\f$ is an isomorphism i.e. \f$a=(ab)/b\f$ then we also connect \f$ab\to a\f$; we color such edges blue.

 * Since the product \f$ab\f$ may not be a generator, but rather a multiple of it, we need to allow multiples of generators as distinct nodes.
-We never allow trivial (0) multiples of generators.
+On the other hand, we never allow trivial (0) multiples of generators.

 * To obtain a factorization, we simply need to connect 1 with any node in the graph.
-For the most efficient factorizations, we want to minimize the alternation of blue and red edges.
-This is done by a generalized Dikjstra algorithm.
+For the most efficient factorizations, we want to minimize the number we alternate between blue and red edges in each path.
+This is done by a modified Dikjstra algorithm.

-* For the generators not connected to 1 (eg \f$s_3\f$) we perform the same process using different sources for our graph.
+* For the generators not connected to 1 (eg \f$s_3\f$) we need to perform the same process using different sources for our graph (eg using \f$s_3\f$ as the source for all paths).

 \section caveat A caveat
 \subsection cyclic Cyclic Generators

-* The way we prove that say a transfer map is multiplication by \f$2\f$, is by computing the generators at the domain and target, compute the transfer of the domain generator and compare with the target.
+* The way we prove that say a transfer map is multiplication by \f$2\f$, is by computing the generators at the domain and target, computing the transfer of the domain generator and comparing with the target.
 Of course, there are usually multiple choices of generators, but up to isomorphism we get the same Mackey functor.

 * There is a caveat however that appears when computing the multiplicative structure: If we prove that \f$ab\f$ and \f$cd\f$ are both generators of the same cyclic group, then we can't conclude that they are equal.
 Eg if the group is \f$\mathbb Z/4\f$ or \f$\mathbb Z\f$ then they differ by a sign.
-Still, since we are interested in generating the \f$RO(G)\f$ homology, as opposed to finding exact relations, we don't have to distinguish between cyclic generators and we don't need to stress over this detail.
+Still, since we are interested in generating the \f$RO(G)\f$ homology, as opposed to finding exact relations, we don't have to distinguish between cyclic generators and we don't need to worry about this detail.

 * If we are interested in exact relations, then we can resolve the multiple generator ambiguity as follows: \f$ab\f$ and \f$cd\f$ are produced by tensoring different complexes, and if we have an explicit chain homotopy between them then we can compare directly.
 For example if they are obtained by tensoring \f$C_*(S^{n\sigma+m\lambda})\otimes C_*S^{\lambda}\f$ and \f$C_*(S^{n\sigma+(m-1)\lambda})\otimes C_*S^{2\lambda}\f$ then we can compare them by using \f$C_*(S^{n\sigma+(m-1)\lambda})\otimes C_*S^{\lambda}\otimes C_*S^{\lambda}\f$ as a stepping stone.